rehackxyz/REUN10N/CTF-writeups/2024/UiuCTF/osint-ChunkyBoi/README.md

 ![Chal](chal.jpg)

 ## Solution
-Used Google Maps to locate the area as the warehouse looks the same, but the grass area didn't match perfectly.
+Used Google Maps to locate the area as the warehouse looked the same, but the grass area didn't match perfectly.
 However, this is how we can confirm the location, making it likely that it is the area near Seattle Airport. https://www.google.com/maps/search/seattle+airport+air+force/@47.4605295,-122.3068376,87m/data=!3m1!1e3?entry=ttu
 ![Map](map.png)